Study Tip: Quiz yourself in Vim

 However, when taking notes of lecture material I make my notes in a different style than usual.

-Even though I still isolate interesting concepts and solidify them into their own note (the principle of atomicity
+Even though I still isolate interesting concepts and solidify them into their own note (

 ), my lecture notes are generally way longer than Zettelkasten-style notes.